 – a score of 5+ on an IB higher level math exam;

 – a “C” average grade in a concurrent enrollment math course that satisfies a state system of higher education quantitative literacy requirement (Math 1030, 1040, 1050, or 1060); or

 – take a full year math course during senior year of high school.

 Attention Athletes! – NCAA Eligibility:

-If you plan to participate in athletics in college at the NCAA Division I or Division II level, you must be certified by the NCAA Eligibility Clearinghouse.
-Your Counselor or the PCHS Athletic Director can provide you with information pertinent to eligibility requirements.
-However, it is your responsibility to be certain you meet all of the requirements.
-See the NCAA website for info: NCAA.org.
+If you plan to participate in NCAA Division I, II, or III athletics in college, you must be certified by the NCAA Eligibility Clearinghouse.
+See NCAA.org for information.
+Your Counselor or the PCHS Athletic Director can provide you with information pertinent to eligibility requirements, including eligible core courses, but it is ultimately your responsibility to be certain you meet all the requirements.

 1.0 Social Studies: Geography or AP Geography

-1.0 Math: Secondary Math I or Honors Secondary Math I
+1.0 Math: Secondary Math 1 or Honors Secondary Math 1

 1.0 Science: Earth Science or Biology